mvolkmann/blog/src/warp.md

 To navigate to the previous pane, press cmd-[.

 To resize panes, drag a divider line or press cmd-ctrl-{any-arrow-key}.

+To clear all the blocks in the current pane, open the command palette and select "Clear Blocks", enter the command "clear block", or press cmd-k.

 ## Tabs